domonkosgyomorey/simple_os_template/README.md

 - The main kernel when you can initialize that you need
 - A basic separated shell (a bit buggy yet).

+Probably in the future, I try put this OS in a docker env.

 ## How to compile and run
 Just compile:
 ```console